wAuner/destiny_awaits/README.md

 # :construction_worker: Workflow and naming conventions

-Note: **Do not clone the repo into a Dropbox or similar folder!
-This can cause serious conflicts with git.**
+Note: :exclamation: **Do not clone the repo into a Dropbox or similar folder!
+This can cause serious conflicts with git.** :exclamation:

 Instead of forks  we are working from a central repo.
 Every teammember is supposed to clone the repo and work on his own branch.
 The branches will then be pushed to github and there a pull request is opened and then they will be merged into master if everything is ok.
 Do not merge locally and then push master.
 Naming convention for branches: **[name]_[task]**

-Workflow:
+**Workflow**:
 1. create a new branch for the task: `git branch [branch_name]`
 2. checkout that branch: `git checkout [branch_name]`
 3. write your code, add and commit to your branch